mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

 The only way to calculate the MTEXT height is to replicate the rendering results of AutoCAD/BricsCAD by implementing a rendering engine for MTEXT.

+In column mode the MTEXT height is stored for every column for DXF version before R2018.
+In DXF R2018+ the column heights are only stored if :attr:`MTextColumns.auto_height` is ``False``.
+If :attr:`MTextColumns.auto_height` is ``True``.
+But DXF R2018+ stores the MTEXT total width and height in explicit attributes.

 Width Calculation
 -----------------